-Grade Level: 10-12 Length: S Pre-requisite: None

-Credit: .5 Periods Per Week: 5

-Weight: None Туре: R/E Other:
+Grade Level: 9-12 Length: S Prerequisite: None Credit: .5 Periods Per Week: 5 Weight: None Type: R/ Other: Art supplies are required. Е

 Do you want to explore the art of today and find your artistic voice?
 Artists of today are bold and dynamic.
 Think of Kusama and her polka dots or Derek Hess (Cleveland native) and his band posters.
 Contemporary artists work in a globally influenced and culturally diverse world.
 Their art is a dynamic combination of materials, methods, concepts, and subjects that continue to challenge boundaries.
 The student in this course will create artwork that is part of a cultural dialogue that concerns larger contextual frameworks such as personal and cultural identity, family, community, and nationality.
 The students will be challenged to be creative as they explore various art methods and techniques such as drawing, painting, printmaking, sculpting, and crafting.